microsoft/FluidFramework/api-report/container-runtime.api.md

 import { ITelemetryLogger } from '@fluidframework/common-definitions';
 import { MessageType } from '@fluidframework/protocol-definitions';
 import { NamedFluidDataStoreRegistryEntries } from '@fluidframework/runtime-definitions';
+import { SerializedIdCompressorWithNoSession as SerializedIdCompressorWithNoSession_2 } from '@fluidframework/runtime-definitions';
+import { SerializedIdCompressorWithOngoingSession as SerializedIdCompressorWithOngoingSession_2 } from '@fluidframework/runtime-definitions';
 import { TypedEventEmitter } from '@fluidframework/common-utils';

 // @public